Aveline-art/website/CONTRIBUTING.md

 # Setting up the development environment
+## Download an IDE

+An IDE, or Intergrated Development Environment, is a tool used to write, run, and test code.
+You can feel free to use your favorite IDE that you have grown to love thoroughout your coding journey thus far.
+If you have no favorite so far, our IDE of choice is [Visual Studio Code](https://code.visualstudio.com/download).
+This IDE, is small, compact, and comes with a whole ton of useful features, like a search bar, a terminal selector, Git support, and various themes!
+If you have never tried VSCode, feel free to go right ahead and download it, and you, too, might fall in love with its majesty!

 ## Set up Docker

 Docker is the recommended approach to quickly getting started with local development.
 Docker helps create a local/offline version of the hackforla.org website on your computer so you can test out your code before submitting a pull request.